Most Surprising Facts About Aaron Rodgers

 The man who brought Rodgers to the Green Bay Packers in the first place, former Green Bay general manager Ron Wolf, was not a fan of the quarterback making his desire to leave the team public.

-Wolf, who is 82 years old, lumped Rodgers into a group of current NFL quarterbacks he calls "divas" for their open politicking to leave the teams that made them rich and took a chance on them in the first place.
+Wolf, who turned 84 years old in 2022, lumped Rodgers into a group of current NFL quarterbacks he calls "divas" for their open politicking to leave the teams that made them rich and took a chance on them in the first place.

 There's Another Famous Athlete With the Same Name.